davidTom1194/cpp-Examples/midtermB/README.md

     - test1.txt (no vowels)
     - test2.txt (mix of vowels)
     - t8.shakespeare.txt (book)
         - Due to the size of the file I have omitted it from the repository.
-Pllease feel free to download a book to test the program at:
+Please feel free to download a book to test the program at:
           - https://ocw.mit.edu/ans7870/6/6.006/s08/lecturenotes/files/t8.shakespeare.txt
               - Open a web browser to download